Daemon-Solutions/tf-aws-ads-ec2/readme.md

 - `customer`             - customer name to identify resources
 - `envname`              - environment name
 - `envtype`              - environment type
+- `azs`                  - the Availability Zones which dictate the number of AD EC2 instances to create and in which AZ
 - `vpc_id`               - the ID of the VPC in which the AD EC2 instances are created
 - `vpc_cidr`             - the CIDR block ranges used by the AD Controller Security Group rules
 - `local_password`       - password for the local administrator account